 Hope it helps and enjoy your adventure!

-Fred almost 9 years ago
+Fred about 9 years ago

 As you are doing backpacking, I suggest you take a bus from Thailand to Laos, from Laos you cross the border to Vietnam in Nghe An provinces.

 In Vietnam it is very easy to travel by bus, car, train to any place.